 I have just set up this monitor so everything is perfect.

-Underneath the quick stat display you will have a running counter for your monitors.
-You will see your website uptime from when you started the monitor or since the last time the website was down.
+Underneath the quick stat display, you have a running counter for your monitors.
+You see your website uptime from when you started the monitor or since the last time the website was down.